tderwedu/42cursus/13_ft_containers/RandomFacts.md

 - `++iter` returns the value after being incremented!
 `iter++` returns the previous value and then increments it. (wastes just a bit of time)
+- Top-level cv-qualifier are ignored in function’s signature.
+NON-top-level cv-qualifiers are not ignored.
+`T const *volatile q;`
+	 - volatile = top-level
+	 - const = second-level

 # Memory Alignement